Presenting to the jury: Use of demonstrative evidence

 Demonstrative evidence is any form of secondary proof that explains testimonial, documentary, or concrete evidence.

-Demonstrative evidences comes in 1 of 5 forms:
+Demonstrative evidence comes in 1 of 5 forms:

 Mediums for demonstrative evidence: